 Our visit will take in selected collection highlights as well as exploring the building itself.
-We visit the special Louvre exhibition mounted on the occasion of the 500th anniversary of Leonardo da Vinci’s death (To be confirmed).
+We visit the special Louvre exhibition mounted on the occasion of the 500th anniversary of Leonardo da Vinci’s death.
 Five of da Vinci’s 15 known paintings belong to the Louvre’s permanent collections: Mona Lisa, The Virgin and Child with Saint Anne, Saint John the Baptist, The Virgin of the Rocks and La Belle Ferronnière.

 Once the formal tour is concluded, group members will have the opportunity to further explore the museum’s vast collections.
 The rest of the day and evening will be at leisure.
 (Overnight Paris)

 - Opéra District: Galeries Lafayette, Le Printemps

 - Opéra Garnier (interior)